TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 </br>

-> So, we're not only giving the error more time to resolve, we're also reducing backpressure on our downstream systems 👍
+> So, we're not only giving the error more time to resolve, we're also reducing backpressure on our downstream systems.
+This is what I call a Graceful Error Retry 👍

 </br>